victorts1991/victorts1991/README.md

 ## Hello there, I'm Victor.

-Fullstack Software Engineer with over 14 years of experience in software development, with a primary focus on Front-end and strong specialization in React.js (+6 years) and Next.js (+3 years).
-I also have proven experience in React Native (+6 years), being able to work with both efficiently.
+Fullstack Software Engineer with +14 years of experience, specialized in Node.js (+4 years), React.js (+6 years), CI/CD (+4 years), AWS (+3 years) and Kubernetes (+4 years).

-My expertise includes creating robust web and mobile interfaces, and although my focus is Front-end, I have experience in Node.js for back-end development.

-I have strong knowledge in DevOps and automation, with experience in containerization (Docker) and orchestration (Kubernetes) in GCP (GKE) and AWS (EKS) environments.
-I have solid experience in implementing CI/CD pipelines for continuous deployment using GitHub Actions, GitLab CI and Bitrise for Android and iOS applications, as well as cloud environments.
+Among the highlighted projects:

+- Real-Time Incident Notification System: Developed with Node.js, React.js and Firebase Firestore, this system reduced the team's incident response time by 70% and improved problem resolution by 50%;
+- Activity Tracking and Patrol Microservice (Nicbrain): Developed with Node.js, NestJS and MongoDB, to isolate this high-demand functionality, which generated excessive cloud costs.
+This optimization resulted in a 20% reduction in cloud costs, by reducing the processing power of the main Kubernetes cluster and ensuring scalability via a cluster dedicated to the microservice created;

+My DevOps experience includes Docker and Kubernetes, with proficiency in AWS and GCP environments, and CI/CD mastered via GitHub Actions, GitLab CI, Cloud Build and Bitrise.
+In addition, I am a proactive and innovative professional, with strong adaptability and problem-solving skills, always seeking the best solutions to complex challenges.
+My experience with Generative AI, including the use of tools such as OpenAI, allows me to explore new technological frontiers and innovative approaches.

 --------------------------------